 "What is your experience?"
 Parents will want to know how long you've been babysitting for, and what ages of children you've babysat in the past.
 They'll also be interested in whether you have any special training like CPR or First Aid.
 (See our complete list of babysitting qualifications.)

-Parents could ask all sorts of other questions about transportation, staying late, how you handle discipline, what activities you would do with the kids, and more.
+Parents could ask all sorts of other questions about transportation, staying late, how you handle discipline, what activities you would do with the children, and more.

 It's worth researching what questions you may be asked.
 You could even be sneaky and read our article for parents on this subject: 43 Babysitting Interview Questions, you never know your luck, perhaps they've been preparing by reading Kidsit too! ;)